 Students planning to go to professional schools should seek early advice from the Career Development Office or from the College’s pre-professional advisors.
 Schools of business, law, medicine, and some other graduate schools require applicants to take special admission tests.
 Arrangements for taking these tests are the responsibility of the student concerned.

 Upon request, qualified students in good academic and disciplinary standing may be granted permission to spend a semester or a year studying in a foreign country.
-The College recognizes approximately 50 programs abroad; approval for study in these programs and the granting of commensurate Haverford credit are through the Office of International Academic Programs.
-The College has specific arrangements with several international partner universities, including The London School of Economics, Cambridge and Oxford Universities in the United Kingdom, which allow students to study in these institutions for a year.
-Haverford also has semester and year student exchanges with the University of Melbourne, University of Delft, University of Stockholm, Aberdeen University, University of Edinburgh, Al Akhawayn University and the University of the West Indies.
+The College recognizes approximately 50 programs in international colleges and universities; approval for study in these programs and the granting of commensurate Haverford credit are automatic.
+The College has specific arrangements with several international universities, including The London School of Economics, Cambridge and Oxford Universities in the United Kingdom, which allow students to study in those institutions for a year.
 Students who study abroad for the semester or the year pay regular tuition and, in many cases, room and board fees to Haverford.
 The College, in turn, is responsible for paying the program fees directly to the institution abroad.
+An allowance for the cost of a round-trip airfare will be deducted from tuition.
 Some financial aid may be available for eligible students, although priority will be given to those whose major programs and concentrations most depend on international study.
-An advisory committee of faculty and the dean of international academic programs determine the preference rankings in this instance.
+An advisory committee of faculty and the associate dean of the College and dean of international academic programs determine the preference rankings in this instance.
 Students interested in studying abroad should consult the dean of international academic programs early in their sophomore year.
-In recent years, Haverford students have studied at the the University of Chile, the University of Cape Town, Hebrew University, the University of Hyderabad, Yonsei University, American University in Cairo, and The Bocconi University among many others.
-To study abroad, students are expected to have a GPA of 3.0.
-In special cases, this may be waived but students must meet the program GPA requirement.
+In recent years, Haverford students have studied at the University of Melbourne, the University of Chile, the University of Cape Town, the University of Delft and the University of the West Indies among many others.
+To study abroad, students must have a gpa of 3.0 and be in good academic and disciplinary standing.
 Courses taken while studying on approved programs do count toward fulfilling major, minor and concentration requirements as well as college degree requirements.
-Students can also fulfill the language requirement on select programs.
-Approximately 46% of the junior class studies abroad for either a semester or a year.
+Students can also fulfill the language requirement on select approved programs.
+Approximately 45% of the junior class studies abroad for either a semester or a year.

 In the rare case where a student may wish to receive credit for a program not on the approved list, he or she may petition to add the program to the list, by using the following procedure:

-Present the written proposal and materials to dean of international academic programs, one year in advance–November 1st for spring programs or March 1st for fall programs.
-These deadlines are firm.
+- Present the written proposal and materials to dean of international academic programs, one year in advance–November 1st for spring programs or March 1st for fall programs.
 The dean will review and evaluate the program.

-In the event that the dean regards the program as commensurate with programs on the approved list, the student must prepare a petition for consideration by the Educational Policy Committee.
-The petition must explain why the existing approved programs do not fulfill the student's academic needs and how the proposed program does so.
-A statement from the student's major faculty advisor must accompany the petition, endorsing the program and explaining how it complements the work of the major or the concentration.
+- In the event that the dean regards the program as commensurate with programs on the approved list, the student must prepare a petition for consideration by the Educational Policy Committee.
+The petition must explain why the existing approved programs do not fulfill the student’s academic needs and how the proposed program does so.
+A statement from the student’s major faculty advisor must accompany the petition, endorsing the program and explaining how it complements the work of the major or the concentration.
 The department must provide a list of approved courses fulfilling major credits.
-If the program is outside the student's major, a statement from a member of the faculty who is familiar with the program will also be required along with a detailed list of courses approved for departmental credit.
-Petitions are forwarded to the Study Abroad Advisory Board and the International Academic Programs Faculty Committee for consultation.
+If the program is outside the student’s major, a statement from a member of the faculty who is familiar with the program will also be required.
+Petitions are also forwarded to the Study Abroad Advisory Board for consultation.
 In order to ensure the quality of programs on the approved list, an on-site visit and evaluation by a Haverford faculty member is required before approval is granted.